jelabdel/biblio/README.md

 # Biblio

-A simple 'library' app to amnage you personal library.
+A simple 'library' app to manage you personal library.